beameio/beame-windows-installer/README.md

 * ShowZendeskSupport

     Configures gatekeeper option to show the zendesk support.
 Can be `true` or `false`.
 Default is `false`

+* CentralLoginUrl

+    Configures the gatekeeper central login url to use.
+Empty (default) means to use the beame central login urls

+* LogoutToCentralLogin

+    Configures the gatekeeper to logout always to the central login url instead of the gatekeeper one (page where the user stays after a logout).
+Can be `true` or `false`.
+Default is `false`

 ### Gatekeeper customization